SteveD3/steved3.github.io/_posts/2021-01-16-Kit-Hunter-Report-Example.md

 ### Brand Indicators

 The brand indicators in Kit Hunter are there to help assist in contextual awareness.
 In this case, there are several calls to Apple based services, which isn't likely to be normal on domains that aren't focused on Apple.
 Likewise, the URL indicators are there to show possible issues.
 In this example, the issues include the fact that assets are being called on from Apple.
-Again, something to be investigated.

 ```
 | ==============================================================================